 Finally, an art competition was run for pupils in yrs 7-9, asking students to create a poster based on their learning about Srebrenica.
 10 posters were shortlisted and then judged by Mrs Hart (Assistant Principal of Haversham House, Head of Visual Arts at South Hill Park Gallery, Sarah Collicott and Caroline Collingwood-Anstey from Artscape management) 3 winning posters were chosen.

-The events demonstrate the range of ways that schools can commemorate and learn the lessons through different areas of the curriculum.
+The community action demonstrate the range of ways that schools can commemorate and learn the lessons through different areas of the curriculum.